candycode/loco/index.md

 {% endhighlight %}

+Data are marshalled between contexts by

+expicitly adding a _QObject_ derived instance to the context

+{% highlight javascript %}
+newCtx.addObject( newCtx, "ctx" );
+{% endhighlight %}

+or wrapping a JavaScript object with a new instance of the _loco::DataType_ which contains a _data_ member used to access the JavaScript data

+{% highlight javascript %}

+var json = { key: "value" };
+newCtx.data( json, "parentData" );
+newCtx.eval( "io.println( parentData.data.key )" );

+{% endhighlight %}

 ###Custom resource access manager

 Network and filesystem access is controlled by resource access managers which can be configured through a regex engine or entirely replaced to: